johnson-amalraj/asic_dv/dev_tools/scripts/log_triage_dev/README.md

     Robust error handling and logging (errors are logged to tool_error.log).
     Help menu with shortcut keys, features, and author info.

-🛠️ How to Use

-    Launch the Application
-    Run the tool using:

-   python logtriage.py

-    Load Log Files
-    Go to File > Load Log Folder (Ctrl+O) and select the directory containing your simulate.log and/or compile.log files (supports .gz).

-    Browse and Analyze
-        View parsed log messages in the main table.
-        Use the filter boxes below each column header to filter by text, regex, or numeric range.
-        Click column headers to sort; Shift+Click for multi-column sorting.

-    Search and Find
-        Press Ctrl+F or use Edit > Find to search for messages (supports regex).

-    Manage Exclusions
-        Select rows and use Exclusion > Add to Exclusion (Ctrl+X) to exclude messages.
-        View, import, export, or clear the exclusion list from the Exclusion menu.
-        Toggle to show only excluded or non-excluded rows.

-    Add Comments
-        Double-click the Comments column to add or edit notes for any row.

-    Export Data
-        Export filtered or selected rows to CSV via File > Export to CSV (Ctrl+E).
-        Export summary tables or exclusion lists from their respective menus.

-    Visualize
-        Use the Visualization menu to view pie charts, timelines, or heatmaps of log events.
-        Export charts as images if needed.

-    Session Management
-        Save your current session (including comments and exclusions) via Session > Save Session.
-        Load a previous session from the same menu.

-    Customize and Get Help
-        Toggle dark mode in Settings.
-        Show/hide columns in the Columns menu.
-        See all keyboard shortcuts and features in the Help menu.

-🧭 Future Ideas (TODO)

-    Tagging System: Allow users to tag log entries for categorization.
-    Bulk Commenting: When adding comments, apply them to all rows with the same message.
-    Code Refactoring: Once all features are added, split the code into different files for re-use.
-    Command Line Interface (CLI): For users who prefer scripting or automation.
-    Auto-Triage Suggestions: Use simple heuristics or ML to suggest likely causes or group similar issues.
-    Integration Hooks: Allow integration with bug tracking tools (e.g., JIRA) or CI/CD pipelines.

-📞 Support

-For more information, see the Confluence page or contact the author.

-Author: Johnson Amalraj (I77655)
-Contact: johnson.amalraj@microchip.com
+#How to Use

+##How to Run

+    - bsub -R "rUsage[RAM=10000]" python3 logtriage.py &

+##Load Log Files
+    - Go to File > Load Log Folder (Ctrl+O) and select the directory containing your simulate.log and/or compile.log files (supports .gz).

+##Browse and Analyze
+    - View parsed log messages in the main table.
+    - Use the filter boxes below each column header to filter by text, regex, or numeric range.
+    - Click column headers to sort; Shift+Click for multi-column sorting.

+##Search and Find
+    - Press Ctrl+F or use Edit > Find to search for messages (supports regex).

+##Manage Exclusions
+    - Select rows and use Exclusion > Add to Exclusion (Ctrl+X) to exclude messages.
+    - View, import, export, or clear the exclusion list from the Exclusion menu.
+    - Toggle to show only excluded or non-excluded rows.

+##Add Comments
+    - Double-click the Comments column to add or edit notes for any row.

+##Export Data
+    - Export filtered or selected rows to CSV via File > Export to CSV (Ctrl+E).
+    - Export summary tables or exclusion lists from their respective menus.

+##Visualize
+    - Use the Visualization menu to view pie charts, timelines, or heatmaps of log events.
+    - Export charts as images if needed.

+##Session Management
+    - Save your current session (including comments and exclusions) via Session > Save Session.
+    - Load a previous session from the same menu.

+##Customize and Get Help
+    - Toggle dark mode in Settings.
+    - Show/hide columns in the Columns menu.
+    - See all keyboard shortcuts and features in the Help menu.

+#Future Ideas (TODO)

+    - Tagging System: Allow users to tag log entries for categorization.
+    - Bulk Commenting: When adding comments, apply them to all rows with the same message.
+    - Code Refactoring: Once all features are added, split the code into different files for re-use.
+    - Command Line Interface (CLI): For users who prefer scripting or automation.
+    - Auto-Triage Suggestions: Use simple heuristics or ML to suggest likely causes or group similar issues.
+    - Integration Hooks: Allow integration with bug tracking tools (e.g., JIRA) or CI/CD pipelines.